Workers at Amazon warehouse in Alabama reject unionization, a major win for the e-commerce giant

 The union, for example, complained about a mailbox that popped up in front of the warehouse just after voting started, a tactic it believes could have signaled to workers that Amazon has a role in the running of the election and affected their vote.

+“It’s easy to predict the union will say that Amazon won this election because we intimidated employees, but that’s not true,” Amazon said in a blog post.
+“Our employees heard far more anti-Amazon messages from the union, policymakers, and media outlets than they heard from us.
+And Amazon didn’t win—our employees made the choice to vote against joining a union.”

-Those challenges could prompt weeks of legal battles before a final outcome is determined.
+Challenges to the results could prompt weeks of legal battles before a final outcome is determined.

-Those anti-union tactics also demonstrate the difficulty unions face in organizing drives, said Rebecca Givan, a labor studies professor at Rutgers University.
+Anti-union tactics also demonstrate the difficulty unions face in organizing drives, said Rebecca Givan, a labor studies professor at Rutgers University.
 She called the apparent union loss “lopsided, but not surprising.”

 “It’s really, really hard to win an organizing drive,” Givan said.
 “The employer has almost unlimited resources and the ability to bombard workers with messages of fear and uncertainty.”